-Inheritance tax is one of the fastest growing taxes for UK Government.
+Inheritance tax is one of the fastest-growing taxes for the UK Government.
 With rising property prices and allowances remaining relatively static until very recently, it is no longer a tax for the very wealthy.
 Those of relatively modest means can incur a significant charge against their Estate before it is distributed to their heirs.

 UK Inheritance tax is charged on all UK based assets regardless of your nationality and on your worldwide assets if you are ‘domiciled’ in UK.
 Domicile has little to do with where you are living at the time of your death and is a term used by Her Majesty’s Revenue and Customs (HMRC).